shibatatsuya19981/restfulAPI/README.md

 # restfulAPI
-Building RESTful Web Services with.NET Core
+Building a simple RESTful Web Services with.NET Core